Collection of personal information

 This plan should be reviewed at least every two years or if there are any new IT system programs introduced into the practice or significant changes in how information is stored

 After a breach has occurred the practice must review what has occurred by reference to this plan.

 Note: A copy of this plan is printed and available to the practice principal and all staff.
 The plan is also available to download (pdf)

 Accessing medical records

 You have the right to access information collected about you, except in some circumstances where access might be legitimately withheld.
 If access to your medical records is denied you will be informed why this has occurred and the options available to you to respond to our decision.

 If you request access to information about yourself, the practice is entitled to charge fees to cover the costs involved.
 This will be in accordance with fees recommended by the Australian Medical Association.
-Information will be provided within 45 days of the request.
-Request for access to your medical record should be made in writing to the Practice Manager.
+Information will be provided within 30 days of the request.
+Request for access to your medical record should be made in writing to Dr Drummond.

 We are required by law to retain medical records for certain periods of time depending upon your age at the time we provided services.

 Email service used by this practice is non secure and unencrypted.
 There are risks to your privacy using email to communicate with the practice staff or doctors.